vindict6/ZeusOnlyMode/README.md

+A CS2 CounterStrikeSharp plugin that forces a Zeus Only Mode!

 Zeus Only Mode creates a new gaming experience for those looking to ZAP their friends in multiplayer.

 When enabled, this plugin strips players of their weapons, and only allows the Zeus to be used,